mcagriaktas/kafka-lab/ansible_kafka_deployment/readme.md

 This documentation covers the setup and management of a Kafka cluster using Ansible playbooks.

+Important Info:
-`This deployment supports only the KRaft Kafka version.`
+1. `This deployment supports only the KRaft Kafka version.`
+2. `Each broker's server.properties file must be placed in a separate folder within the config directory.`

 ## Directory Structure

 ```